designsystemau/steering-committee/CHARTER.md

 - GitHub repository hosting and npm publishing
 - [Code of Conduct](CODE-OF-CONDUCT.md) enforcement
 - Development process and any coding standards
-- Mediating technical conflicts between Collaborators and TSC projects
+- Mediating technical conflicts between Collaborators and Steering Committee projects
 - Changes to this Charter
-- Maintain a list of all TSC members in the README.md
+- Maintain a list of all Steering Committee members in the README.md
 - Curation of RFCs

-## Make up of TSC
+## Make up of Steering Committee

-The make up of TSC should be a diverse and multidisciplinary group:
+The make up of Steering Committee should be a diverse and multidisciplinary group:

 - Include a diverse multidisciplinary team (developers, designers, accessibility experts, others)
 - Include people from government entities
 - Include experts from the private sector as volunteer advisors

-## Becoming a member of TSC
+## Becoming a member of Steering Committee

-Interest to join TSC to become a Maintainer, should be forwarded to maintainers@designsystemau.org.
+Interest to join Steering Committee to become a Maintainer, should be forwarded to maintainers@designsystemau.org.
 Please include information about your experience with the system and why you would like to join this group.

 Anyone, with any level of experience can become a Maintainer.

-Inactivity in TSC may result in Maintainer status being revoked.
+Inactivity in Steering Committee may result in Maintainer status being revoked.

-## Losing membership of TSC
+## Losing membership of Steering Committee

 Reasons one might lose their membership in this group: